ExtonHoward/ELK/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.

 Load balancing ensures that the application will be highly redundant and resilient, in addition to restricting access to the network.
-- The Load Balancers allow access to the regularly not available Web-VM's that are loaded with the docker containers for the DVWA, Filebeat, and Metricbeat
+- The Load Balancers allow access to the regularly not available Web-VM's that are loaded with the docker containers for the DVWA, Filebeat, and Metricbeat.
   Placing them behind the load balancer allows the load to be spread out across multiple machines in case a machine goes down.

 - The jump Box limits access to the rest of the network as you have to ssh to the jump box, then move into the docker container, then move to any of the other machines in the network.
 This allows a single point of entry which makes it easier to monitor.
-It also allows more robust security procedures to be deployed to the jump box in order to make the entire network more secure
+It also allows more robust security procedures to be deployed to the jump box in order to make the entire network more secure.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system files.
-- Filebeat is used to monitor log data, events, and files, then forwards them to either Elasticsearch or Logstash
+- Filebeat is used to monitor log data, events, and files, then forwards them to either Elasticsearch or Logstash.
-- Metricbeat is used to collect different metrics from the OS and services running on the server
+- Metricbeat is used to collect different metrics from the OS and services running on the server.

 The configuration details of each machine may be found below.